oneapi-src/oneDNN/doc/primitives/rnn.md

 variable names follow the standard @ref dev_guide_conventions).
 If not provided, \bias and \srciter will default to 0.

 @img{unrolled_stack_rnn.jpg,Figure 1: Example of stacked recurrent cells unrolled over the time dimension and executed with the `left2right` direction.
-Dashed lines represent optional parameters.,}
+Dashed lines represent optional parameters.,80%,}

 The RNN primitive supports four modes for evaluation direction:
 -   `left2right` will process the input data timestamps by increasing order